yongtenglei/cake/README.md

 # A Visual Solver for Fair Division

+This is a single page application for educating about the problem of fair dividing a resource among several people, commonly called "Cake Cutting."
+It is built with [React](https://react.dev/) and uses [React-Router](https://reactrouter.com/) for internal routing.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) which simplifies app set up.

+It is hosted from github using Netlify.
 View it live at https://cake-division.netlify.app/

+## Libraries

+### Material UI

+This project uses [Material UI](https://mui.com/material-ui/) components.
+These are a robust set of components and styling built by Google and used by hundreds of apps and websites.
+In the code, anything imported from `@mui/material` or `@mui/icons-material` is Material UI.

+### D3

+Graph display uses the data visualization library [D3](https://d3js.org/) in a very basic way.
+The mapping between pixels and graph values uses D3, but that's about it.

 ## Available Scripts